 Lastly, I highly recommend introducing yourself to the instructor and letting him/her know you’re a beginner.
 He or she may have some super helpful pointers!

 There, now you have some spin class tips as well as some general spinning tips for new riders.
-Thanks for checking out my beginner’s guide to indoor cycling!
+Good luck with your first cycling experience and thanks for checking out my beginner’s guide to indoor cycling!

 Have any beginner spin class tips or more thoughts on indoor cycling for beginners?
 Drop a comment below!